SPI Pixel Strip/Dot controller: controls up to 4 universes of LED pixels over two outputs featuring standalone mode.

 - Pluggable screw terminal output connectors.

-- All ports feature ESD surge protection and resettable fuses to block external faults and electrical noise propagation through control infrastructure.
+- All ports feature ESD surge protection and resettable fuses to block external faults & electrical noise propagation through control infrastructure.

 - Forward-facing RGB LED status indicator.